sanath1188/crypto-portfolio/README.md

 ## Things to improve
 - Store the file metadata (file name and modified time) in the env somewhere.
 Read through the entire file again ONLY if either of the metadata change.
 - Can code the project in typescript to ensure better use of ENUMs and enabling data type integrity.
+- Add regex to ensure validity of values input (like date)

 ## How to run the application
 - Clone the project and checkout to the main branch